EpsilonZ/GPSReporter_Android/README.md

 # Test

-__Important note: When executing this app you'll retrieve gps data very quickly so battery may drain really fast.
+__Important note: When executing this app you'll retrieve gps data with a lot of updates so battery may drain really fast.
 Also, if you enable maximum performance on your Android phone it'll run better__

 Set up a server with this code (enter the IP on the app) and you'll be able to receive GPS data: